 Booking: firstname.lastname@example.org / 0467 277 669

-This program caters for students from Early Stage 1 to Stage 4 and is designed to support their knowledge and understanding about local Aboriginal people, history and culture.
+This program caters for students in Preschool to Year 12 and is designed to support their knowledge and understanding about local Aboriginal people, history and culture.

 Jingi Walla – Welcome!

 The Jarjum School Program is delivered by Delta Kay, an Arakwal Bundjalung elder who is extremely passionate about sharing her culture and protecting country.